 Wagiman rangers undertake land management activities throughout the Wagiman Aboriginal Land Trust, which covers 130,000 hectares.
 Rangers have focused on treating extensive infestations of Gamba Grass (Andropogon gayanus), Mission Grass (Cenchrus sp.), Bellyache bush (Jatropha gossypiifolia), and Mimosa pigra.
 Work has been undertaken with collaboration with partners, such as the NT Weeds Branch, Territory NRM and the NLC Wardaman Rangers.

 They have also undertaken a major fencing project of sacred sites to protect them against damage from feral pigs, buffalo, horses and cattle.
-The Wagiman Rangers are very active in engaging in cultural and Traditional Owner activities, including the new installation of the Tjuwaliyn arts project (Douglas Hot Springs).
+The Wagiman Rangers are very active in engaging in cultural and Traditional Owner activities, including the installation of the Tjuwaliyn arts project (Douglas Hot Springs).

 Invasive species control, fire managment, cultural support, sacred site protection, environmental monitoring, compliance.

-The Wudicupildiyerr rangers undertake land and sea management activities throughout the Marrathiel clan estates areas on the Port Keats Daly River Aboriginal Land Trust (PKUDALT).
+The Wudicupildiyerr rangers undertake land and sea management activities throughout the Marrathiel clan estates areas on the Port Keats Daly River Aboriginal Land Trust.
 The rangers work together with neighbouring ranger groups in the Western Top End to successfully plan and manage early dry season fire regimes throughout the land trust areas.
-The group is also part of a proposal to implement a carbon savanna fire project across the PKUDALT and derive some income from carbon offsets through their fire management.
+The group is also part of a proposal to implement a carbon savanna fire project across the PKDRALT and derive some income from carbon offsets through their fire management.
 Rangers have also focused on treating extensive infestations of Mimosa pigra and to a lesser extent, Gamba Grass (Andropogon gayanus), Mission Grass (Cenchrus sp.), Bellyache bush (Jatropha gossypiifolia).

-Collaborations between the NT weeds Branch, TNRM and the neighbouring Thamarrurr ranger group has led to numerous weed control programs, including aerial spraying of Mimosa, which will lead to greater access to country and better management of the cultural and natural resources of the wetlands and flood plain areas.
+Collaborations between the NT Weeds Branch, TNRM and the neighbouring Thamarrurr ranger group has led to numerous weed control programs, including aerial spraying of Mimosa, which will lead to greater access to country and better management of the cultural and natural resources of the wetlands and flood plain areas.